SCRT-HQ/VaporShell/docs/glossary/Add-VSApiGatewayDocumentationPartLocation.md

----
-layout: glossary
-title: Add-VSApiGatewayDocumentationPartLocation
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSApiGatewayDocumentationPartLocation

 ## SYNOPSIS
-Adds an AWS::ApiGateway::DocumentationPart.Location resource property to the template
+Adds an AWS::ApiGateway::DocumentationPart.Location resource property to the template.
+The Location property specifies the location of the Amazon API Gateway API entity that the documentation applies to.
+Location is a property of the AWS::ApiGateway::DocumentationPart: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-documentationpart.html resource.

 ## SYNTAX